 by Philip McPherson Rudisill

-The little (11, 12?) year only boy goes to camp while very angry at his youngest sister [for what reason we do not know; but we do know that the boy hated the smallest of all the siblings with a serious hate].* Here is what he did with the power that was at his disposal.** He sent a letter home to his family from camp telling all about his activities; and when he came to the closing of the letter he said, in full consciousness and intention, "Give my love to Daddy, Mommy, Older Brother and Older Sister" and deliberately left out all mention of Younger Sister, the (then) hated one.
+The little (11, 12?) year old boy goes to camp while very angry at his Youngest sister [for what reason we do not know; but we do know that the boy hated the smallest of all the siblings with a serious hate].* Here is what he did with the power that was at his disposal.** He sent a letter home to his family from camp telling all about his activities; and when he came to the closing of the letter he said, in full consciousness and intention, "Give my love to Daddy, Mommy, Older Brother and Older Sister" and deliberately left out all mention of Youngest Sister, the (then) hated one.